Mergevos/samp-walking-styles/README.md

 y_testing unit-tests, you should indicate to readers what to expect below here.
 -->

-To test, simply run the package:
+To test, firstly configure pawn.json then simply run the package:

 ```bash
 sampctl package run